 Still, the most important point is to have vegetables.

-I like to add to this dish some olives, avocado, and a little hummus or chickpeas for flavor.
+You can also add some olives, avocado, and a little hummus or chickpeas to this dish for flavor.

 - Fruit with some nuts like walnuts or almonds

-- I prefer to use fruits and nuts for a snack and vegetable-based meals for breakfast, lunch, or dinner
+- However, you can use fruits and nuts for a snack and vegetable-based meals for breakfast, lunch, and dinner

-- If I am stuck and do not have vegetables, fruits, nuts, or eggs, then I would go for a bowl of old fashioned oatmeal
+- If you’re stuck and do not have vegetables, fruits, nuts, or eggs, then you can go for a bowl of old fashioned oatmeal

 - A snack can be any fruit or berries and/or nuts